Toxic Shock Syndrome and Tampons: Be Careful!

 Why is tampon use related to Toxic Shock Syndrome?

-Up to now, there is no completely proven link between tampon use and toxic shock syndrome, even though multiple cases in recent decades are the primary evidence.
+As of yet, there is no completely proven link between tampon use and toxic shock syndrome, even though multiple cases in recent decades may serve as evidence.

 This also brings a higher concentration of oxygen to the area, which increases risk of infection.